 Bring binder clips.
 This handy office supply can be used to clip extra blankets onto strollers for extra shade protection and napping insurance, says Rivoli.
 "I've used them to clip an airline blanket to a seat back to create a canopy to keep the neighboring reading lights and turbulent air off my distractible daughter."

 Book flights with as few connections as possible.
 If you do need to book a flight with a layover, choose one with a relatively long stop to avoid having to run through the airport with your child and all your baby gear, suggests Lanin.
-Research your layovers at airport Web sites to find out if there's a toddler play area with playthings or climbing areas that might interest your crawler.
+Research your layovers at airport web sites to find out if there's a toddler play area with playthings or climbing areas that might interest your crawler.
+See our article on the best ways to keep your kids busy at the airport.

 Keep your stroller with you until you board.
 Maneuvering through a crowded airport loaded with bags and your innocent one is tough enough, so bring your stroller and use it to hold everything, just as you would on any outing with baby.
 It'll come in handy when there are delays and you need to rock your baby to sleep.
 Airlines will allow you to gate check your stroller, so you'll have it up to until you depart and immediately upon landing.
 If you choose to use a baby sling, remember you will have to remove the sling and run it through security and carry your infant through the security check.

 Designate a diaper-changing station at your destination.
 Bring a box of wipes, put a disposable changing pad on top of a towel, and stack a bunch of diapers in one area.
-Says Lanin, "That way, you don't need to chase down the diaper bag and unpack it for each change%2C and you do not need to replenish the bag's contents constantly."
+"That way, you don't need to chase down the diaper bag and unpack it for each change, and you do not need to replenish the bag's contents constantly," says Lenin.

-Don't begruge the baby's naps.
+Don't begrudge the baby's naps.
 It's tempting to "go, go, go" on vacation, sightseeing as much as possible to pack it all in.
-But, McDermott reminds parents to "Use the time the baby sleeps to nap or rest yourself - it's your vacation, too!"
+But it is important to rest almost as much as your baby does.
+"Use the time the baby sleeps to nap yourself," says McDermott.
+And if you can't rest while baby does, try traveling during that time.
+A long car ride or busy flight can be a lot easier if baby can sleep straight through it!

 Consider booking a condo.
-Standard hotel rooms might be okay for a night or two, but if you're vacationing for a week, a condominium or vacation home rental is key.
+Standard hotel rooms might be OK for a night or two, but if you're vacationing for a week, a condominium or vacation home rental is key.
 You'll have a full kitchen for mealtime and storing snacks and drinks, a washer/dryer for the inevitable baby laundry you'll have to do and separate bedrooms for parents and baby (if you're accustomed to sleeping apart at home).
+Don't forget to ask about cribs or pack-and-plays, too!

 How young is too young?
 Read our story for tips for traveling with young ones.